-About the movie:
+About the movie

-Pack your bags for more fun, more laughs and more “wimpy” mischief! in diary of a wimpy kid: the long haul, the heffley family road trip to meemaw’s 90th birthday party takes a wild detour thanks to greg’s newest scheme to attend a video gaming convention.
+Pack your bags for more fun, more laughs and more “wimpy” mischief!
+In diary of a wimpy kid: the long haul!
+The heffley family road trip to meemaw’s 90th birthday party takes a wild detour thanks to Greg’s newest scheme to attend a video gaming convention.

-What my correspondents thought of the experience:
+What my correspondents thought of the experience

 Our views on the tour:

-I don’t think the tour will be a permanent thing, from what I can gather it was suggested by the lady who owns and runs the pig farm.
-She normally takes a selection of the pigs to the Crowne Plaza Hotel (where we had a rather lively lunch), and puts on a show there, where the kids could pet and hold the pigs.
+I don’t think the tour will be a permanent thing, from what I can gather from the lady who owns and runs the pig farm.
+She normally takes a selection of the pigs to the Crowne Plaza Hotel (where we had a rather lively lunch).
+Here she puts on a show and allows the kids to pet and hold the pigs.
 Unfortunately the visit to the farm itself meant entering the pig enclosure, and what do pigs live in, that’s right mud, and lots of it.

 As no one including the Premier girls were expecting this lots of nice shoes and boots got very, very muddy.
-But despite the footwear problems a lot of fun was to be had at the pig farm.
+But despite the footwear issues a lot of fun was had at the pig farm.

 The two Premier hosts, especially Jenny, were good fun.
 We even witnessed Jenny kiss a pig sadly it didn’t turn into a Prince though.

 A big thank you to the wonderful team at Premier!